 because single snapshots and words do not cut it.

-All planetary calculations use NASA's CSPICE toolkit — the same ephemeris used in space mission planning.
-I wrote the bulk of this application in Rust and use FFI bindings to call spkezr_c and a handful of other CSPICE functions directly, then built all the aspect math on top of that from scratch.
+All planetary calculations use ANISE — a thread-safe Rust implementation of NASA's SPICE toolkit, the same ephemeris used in space mission planning.
+I wrote the bulk of this application in Rust and built all the aspect math on top of ANISE from scratch, with OpenBLAS handling matrix operations for speed and MessagePack keeping payloads lean over the wire.

 The whole app is a single Rust binary — no JS runtime, no separate API server.
 Static assets from Next.js are served straight out of Rust.
-I've successfully tested this on tiny ARM64 Linux boxes (t4g.nano & RPi5).
-The database is LMDB, which is stupid fast, and responses are cached so CSPICE is never called twice for the same calculation.
+I've successfully tested this on tiny ARM64 Linux boxes (t4g.nano & RPi5), so it can run on-the-edge.
+The database is LMDB, which is stupid fast.
+A smart-caching layer ensures the same calculation is never done twice, and concurrent requests for the same date range are queued so the first one does the work and the rest use the cache.

 The charts are uPlot under the hood — basically the only thing that could handle this data volume without me building a renderer from scratch.
 Everything visual on top of that is custom.